NBISweden/workshop-reproducible-research/docs/conda.md

 This will remove package tar-balls that are left from package installations, unused packages (i.e. not present in any environments), and cached data.

 !!! note "Quick recap"
-    In this section we've learnt:
+    In this section we've learned:

     * How to use `conda install` for installing packages.
     * How to create and activate environments and how to change between them.